• Skip to primary navigation

 Bag of chocolate chips on a gold platter with vegan chocolate mousse.

-How to Make Vegan Chocolate Mousse
+How to Make Egg Free Chocolate Mousse

 One of my favorite desserts, this vegan chocolate mousse is super easy to make.
 The only hard part is waiting for it to chill!
 Before you begin, you’ll need a pot or saucepan, a small bowl, and individual serving dishes.